Xert Full Glossary with Description

 • Power Curve

-Synonymous with Power-Duration Chart and Power-Duration Curve, this describes the relationship between how long an athlete can sustain a given power, starting from fresh, at a steady-state, and ending with the inability to sustain the given power.
-Inability to sustain the given power is also termed a point-of-failure.
+Synonymous with Power-Duration Chart and Power-Duration Curve (PDC), this describes the relationship between how long an athlete can sustain a given power with a few assumptions:

 In Xert, your power-duration relationship is determined by applying a special use-case of MPA.
 The duration that an athlete can sustain a given fixed work rate (i.e. state-state power) is determined by calculating how long will it take MPA to reduce from Peak Power until steady-state power equals MPA.
 This calculation can be performed at any given intensity to determine duration or using a given duration to determine the steady-state power.
 Note that since the athlete’s Fitness Signature is used to formulate MPA, your Fitness Signature can be depicted as a power-duration curve for visualization and to help interpret fitness.